kentico-matthews/Custom.Xperience.Stripe/README.md

 ## Examples
 The following example demonstrates the use of the Stripe integration in a checkout controller on the live site.
 (It utilizes both direct capture and delayed capture, with a bool variable to determine which.
 This is not necessary, and whichever option you prefer can be used on its own.)

+Make sure to add using directives for *Stripe.Checkout* and *Custom.Xperience.Stripe*

 ```c#
 private readonly IShoppingService shoppingService;